 - We now spend 10x more to detain our communities than we do on human and community services.
 It hasn’t always been this way, and it doesn’t have to continue like this.

 Also importantly – the large areas of King County that are unincorporated continue to fall behind.
-Being unincorporated means they don’t have a local city council or other body that funds or oversees local human services.
+Being unincorporated means that they don’t have a local city council or other body that funds or oversees local human services.
 The County is the closest point of government contact for these areas such as Skyway, White Center, Woodinville, and Vashon Island.
-Because of a lack of attention to these areas by the current administration, families are deeply lacking in services and opportunities.
+Because of a lack of attention to these areas by the current administration, many families are deeply lacking in services and opportunities.
 I’ve talked directly with so many of these people and they are desperate for change.

 I know we can transform the way we work in this county because we did it in the legislature, but it takes action, and leadership that is dedicated to the people.